 Liquidity

-Liquidity refers to the ease with which an asset can be converted into cash without affecting its market value.
-High liquidity means an asset can be quickly sold or exchanged for cash with minimal loss in value.
-Conversely, low liquidity indicates that an asset might take longer to sell and could potentially be sold at a discount.
-Liquidity is a critical concept in finance as it impacts investment strategies, financial stability, and the ability to meet short-term obligations.
+Liquidity refers to the ease with which a business’s ability to convert assets into cash without significantly affecting their market value.
+High liquidity means an asset can be quickly sold with minimal loss, while low liquidity indicates an asset may take longer to sell and could require a discount.

-Liquidity provides financial flexibility, enabling individuals and businesses to quickly access cash when needed for expenses, investments, or emergencies.
+Liquidity ensures individuals and businesses can quickly access cash for expenses, investments, or emergencies without relying on excessive borrowing.

-High liquidity reduces the risk of financial distress by ensuring that assets can be readily converted to cash to meet short-term liabilities or unexpected expenses.
+High liquidity reduces financial risk by ensuring assets can be converted into cash to cover short-term liabilities.
+This helps businesses avoid insolvency and maintain operational stability.

 Types of Liquidity